DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-starter-todo/README.md

 cd serverless-starter-todo
 ```

-## 2. Review `serverless.yml`
+Open the `serverless.yml` file, which describes a serverless application.

-The `serverless.yml` begins by listing out some names, and the cloud provider
+---

-and environment we will be using:
+It begins by listing out some basic details:

 ```yaml
 service: serverless-starter-todo